w99910/lara-calls/README.md

   This method will sort values of certain attribute in ascending order.
   You can also specify key to sort values of that attribute.
 To sort in descending order, use [`sortInValueDesc`](#sortinvaluedesc)
     ```php
+  // $collection->sortInValue(string $attributeToSort);
+  // Sometimes you may sort attribute values by key of that attribute values.
+Then use $collection->sortInValue(string $attributeToSort,string $someKeyOfThatAttribute);
    $collection = collect([
           [
            'a' => [4,5,1,3]